demoaccount-rishav/demoaccount-rishav/README.md

   - Exploring the ins and outs of React for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Node.js, a powerful JavaScript web framework.
+  - Building server-side applications on Node.js, a powerful JavaScript runtime environment.
   - Diving into MongoDB for efficient and scalable database management.